thuuyen109/stock-data-model/docs/erd_base.md

-# Raw Layer
+# Base Layer

-This diagram represents the raw ingestion layer of the stock data system.
+This diagram represents the base ingestion layer of the stock data system.
 Tables in this layer store data exactly as received from upstream providers, with minimal preprocessing.

 ---